 When the authorship of an article is shared, it must be formally declared that: a) All the authors have contributed intellectually in the elaboration of this one; b) They agree with the content of the manuscript; and c) The work has not been previously published in any other journal or format.

 The authors must guarantee that the data presented in the article are reliable and that they have not been altered to verify or respond to the hypotheses or assumptions made.
-In the Revista Amazonia Investiga, in order to comply with the transparency in the research and ensure the association of their works with their authorship, we request the authors the ORCID code (in English "Open Researcher and Contributor ID"). of Researcher and Collaborator)
+In the Revista Amazonia Investiga, in order to comply with the transparency in the research and ensure the association of their works with their authorship, we may request the authors to identify the research project.

 Complaints and appeals.
 The Editor will respond as soon as possible to any complaint generated in the editorial process.
 The communication will be made by email firstname.lastname@example.org in confidential form.
 If the situation cannot be resolved, it will be attended by the full Editorial Committee.